Jehru/2025-calendar/README.md

+## How to install

+Unzip the folder.

-To add this extension go to chrome://extensions/ and toggle on developer mode.
+To add this extension go to [chrome://extensions/](chrome://extensions/) and toggle on the developer mode.

-Select "Load unpacked"
+Select "Load unpacked.

-Upload the folder
+Upload the folder.